-Resource Area BMP and Mitigation Measure Cultural Resources Unless a project is covered under a PA exemption, all other ground disturbing projects must consult with the SHPO or THPO under Section 106 of the NHPA.
-The absence of cultural property documentation in the area does not mean they do not exist, but rather may reflect the absence of any previous cultural resource inventory in the area.
-If during the course of any ground disturbance related to this project, cultural materials are inadvertently discovered, the project would be immediately stopped and the SHPO/THPO and Federal agency notified.
-Cultural Resources A Secretary of Interior-qualified archaeologist would conduct a pre-construction briefing and training session with sub-recipient staff and contractors.
-Training would include an overview of the basic identification of cultural resources and potential project impacts.
-All activities with the potential to affect cultural resources would be monitored by sub-recipient staff throughout the project period.
+Posource Area BMP and Mitigation Measure Resource Area Biological Fill material must not come from nor be deposited in threatened and/or endangered Resources species habitat.
+Federal agencies would consult with the USFWS on ESA-listed species and coordinate Biological with CPW concerning guidelines regarding impacts to State species of interest.
+Resources Coordination may include measures to avoid or minimize potential impacts as grant conditions.
+This includes migratory birds and raptors.
+To avoid impacts to migratory birds and raptors, trees must be surveyed for nesting activity prior to felling activities in compliance with the MBTA and BGEPA.
+Contact the USFWS Colorado Ecological Services Field Office for guidance if surveys identify birds Biological or nests that may be affected by project activities.
+If active nests are observed in the Resources project area, the guidelines outlined in CPW's Recommended Buffer Zones and Resources Seasonal Restrictions for Colorado Raptor must be implemented.
+Guidelines are available online at: https://cpw.state.co.us/Documents/WildlifeSpecies/LivingWithWildlife/RaptorBufferG uidelines2008.pdf .
+Unless a project is covered under a PA exemption, all other ground disturbing projects must consult with the SHPO or THPO under Section 106 of the NHPA.
+The absence of Cultural cultural property documentation in the area does not mean they do not exist, but Resources rather may reflect the absence of any previous cultural resource inventory in the area.
+Resources If during the course of any ground disturbance related to this project, cultural materials are inadvertently discovered, the project would be immediately stopped and the SHPO/THPO and Federal agency notified.
+A Secretary of Interior-qualified archaeologist would conduct a pre-construction briefing and training session with sub-recipient staff and contractors.
+Training would Cultural include an overview of the basic identification of cultural resources and potential Resources project impacts.
+All activities with the potential to affect cultural resources would be Resources monitored by sub-recipient staff throughout the project period.
 All known cultural resources in the project area would be identified and avoided during the project implementation.
-Cultural To avoid impacts to cultural resources from material borrow source, borrow material source will be reviewed and Resources approved by SHPO or THPO prior to use.
-Cultural Federal agencies will consult with the SHPO or THPO on activities for any project that has the potential to affect Resources previously undisturbed areas or historic properties.
-Hazardous All waste material associated with the project must be disposed of properly and not placed in identified floodway Materials or wetland areas or in habitat for ESA-listed species.
+Cultural To avoid impacts to cultural resources from material borrow source, borrow material Resources source will be reviewed and approved by SHPO or THPO prior to use.
+Cultural Federal agencies will consult with the SHPO or THPO on activities for any project that Resources has the potential to affect previously undisturbed areas or historic properties.
+Hazardaus All waste material associated with the project must be disposed of properly and not Hazardous Materials placed in identified floodway or wetland areas or in habitat for ESA-listed species.
 No open burning would occur.